nickbabcock/dropwizard-hikaricp-benchmark/README.md

 ![](https://github.com/nickbabcock/dropwizard-hikaricp-benchmark/raw/master/img/response-throughput.png)

-The data is a lot more mixed.
-This is testament that it is important to for one to configure their server and db pools.
-So while HikariCP is faster across microbenchmarks it may not make a large difference in an application.
+The data is a lot more mixed spread out, so it is important for one to configure their server and db pools.
+While HikariCP is faster across microbenchmarks it may not make a large difference in an application.
 A game of inches sometimes doesn't matter when a request has to go a mile.

 The top five configurations for HikariCP for the environment: